-In this paper we study the reach-avoid verification problem of continuous-time systems modelled by ordinary differential equations in the framework of the optimization based method.
+In this paper we study the reach-avoid verification problem of continuous-time systems modelled by ODEs in the framework of the optimization based method.
 The reach-avoid verification problem of interest is that given an initial set, a safe set and a target set, we verify whether any trajectory starting from the initial set will eventually enter the target set while remaining inside the safe set until the first target hit.
 The reach-avoid verification problem in our method is transformed into a problem of searching for so called guidance-barrier functions.
-The reason that we term guidance-barrier function is that the boundary of its certain sub-level set forms a barrier, escorting the system to the target set safely.
 Based on a discount value function, whose certain (sub) level set equals the set of all initial states enabling the satisfaction of reach-avoid properties, with the discount factor being larger than and equal to zero we first respectively derive two sets of quantified constraints whose solutions are termed exponential and asymptotic guidance barrier functions.
 If a solution to any of these two sets of constraints is found, the reach-avoid property is guaranteed.
 Based on the set of constraints associated with asymptotic guidance-barrier functions, we further construct a set of more expressive constraints, which admits more solutions and formulates the aforementioned two sets of constraints as its special instances, and thus offers more possibilities of verifying the reach-avoid property successfully.
-When the datum are polynomials, i.e., the system has polynomial dynamics, the initial set, target set and safe set are semi-algebraic sets, the problem of solving these constraints can be reduced to a semi-definite programming problem which can be solved efficiently in polynomial time via interior point methods.
-Finally, several examples are provided to demonstrate theoretical developments of the proposed methods, and the experiment results show that they outperform existing ones.
+When the datum are polynomials, i.e., the system has polynomial dynamics, the initial set, target set and safe set are semi-algebraic sets, the problem of solving these constraints can be reduced to a semi-definite programming problem.
+Finally, several examples demonstrate the performance of the proposed constraints in reach-avoid verification with semi-definite programming.